Family Travel Trends: How Kids Are Shaping Family Vacations

 Kids Swimming

-A recent Family Travel Association survey revealed that children are playing an increasingly active role in family travel planning.
+A recent Family Travel Association survey revealed that children are increasingly active participants in family travel planning.
 Some stand-out statistics include:

 • 74% of parents with kids ages 7–18 involve their children in planning family trips, with kids contributing ideas for destinations and activities.